IorioD/MTD-manager-console/Application_setup.md

 	N.B.
 If you are using the server configuration, you need to connect to http://<MASTER_NODE_IP>:8080

-5. Once everything is set, execute the following commands to use java 17 version:
+5. Once everything is set, execute the following commands to use the Java 17 version:
 	```sh
 	sudo apt install openjdk-17-jdk
 	```